yuanshunning/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 of the reference frame.
 This setting is typically used when there is a flexible gripper to pick the objects, e.g. a vacuum cup to pick cardboard boxes.
-See image below for the effect on a real scene in Pick-it.
+See image below for the effect on a real scene in Pickit.
 The image on the left is with no alignment, on the right XYZ\|\|XYZ alignment is used.

 |image6|